 I have this memory from high school, and it is one of few that doesn’t involve an awkward moment.
 Back in the day, on a brisk Friday night, I helped out at my high school’s concession stand during a football game.
 It was a voluntary move on my part; there was no compensation besides maybe a free hot dog and/or beverage.
 It was pretty cold outside and there wasn’t much keeping us warm inside this tiny hut.
 But there was hot chocolate.
 House-made, in fact.
-It wasn’t from a machine like the ones in a lot of gas stations.
+It wasn’t from a machine like the ones in most gas stations.
 And it was good!

 Top it off with a heap of marshmallow topping and peppermint candies.
 It’ll look extra special and have even more to offer your palette!